 Whether to buy AMPL or not is a decision you will have to make by yourself, considering the available information at your disposal.

 If you’re a regular CryptoSorted reader, you should already know that you should not invest in any crypto project without doing your thorough research (DYOR).

 Some good resources for a deeper look into AMPL you may like to check out are:

 - AMPL Outcome Bot — @ampl_roi_bot (telegram)

-Ampleforth is described as a new monetary experiment that may or may not work.
+Ampleforth is a new monetary experiment that may or may not work.

 And whether it can or will become a global legal tender is something we will only have to watch and see.

-In addition, its supply mechanism is kind of alien to the regular cryptocurrency enthusiasts who are not used to seeing their crypto assets increase or decrease automatically right in their wallets or exchange accounts.
+In addition, its supply mechanism alienates regular cryptocurrency enthusiasts not used to seeing their crypto assets increase or decrease automatically in their wallets or exchange accounts.

-As a result, there will be a need for greater education to make any meaningful headway with mass adoption.
+As a result, more excellent education will be needed to make any meaningful headway with mass adoption.

 However, Ampleforth is a great project with the potential to transform decentralized finance — DeFi.